Code-Institute-Submissions/MS1-8MegStick/README.md

 ## Design Choices

-### Colour Pallet
+The persona that 8 Meg Stick Records wish to primarily target are likely to be viewing the site on a phone.
+Therefore the site will be a mobile first approach.

+The number one feature is links from each release to 6 of the most popular streaming platforms.
+There are:

+- Spotify
+- Appme Music
+- YouTube Music
+- Amazon Music
+- Deezer
+- Tidal

+To ensure the experience is focussed on the releases this will be a multi-page website.

+The look and feel of the site needs to be built around the 8 Meg Stick Records branding.
+The website needs to feel modern, vivid with vibrant and dynamic touches.

 Below is the brand colour pallet for 8 Meg Stick Records.
-Whilst these form the foundation of the colour scheme there is a desire to bring in other strong colourful colours to the gamut to support vibrant elements to the website.
+Whilst these form the foundation of the colour scheme other strong colours will be required to support vibrant accents on the website.

 | Description | Hex Colour Value |
 | --- | ----------- |
 | Dark grey which can be used extensively | #1a1a1a |